What is the

 You will have to do one of the following:

-1: Steal my laptop and break the 3DES encryption of the key files.
-I would prefer that OpenSSH used something stronger than 3DES (say, AES or Blowfish), but 3DES is going to be fairly strong.
-Brute-force searching for my pass phrase is going to be much easier than finding the 3DES key itself.
+1: Steal my laptop and break the AES-128 encryption of the key files.
+Searching for my pass phrase is going to be much easier than a brute-force search for the 128-bit AES key itself.

 2: Intercept an SSH user authentication session and break the ECC or RSA encryption used for that session.
 My RSA key is 2048 bits.
 ECDSA is 521 bits, and ED25519 is 256 bits.
-According to a NIST and NSA report on the key lengths in bits for approximately equal resistance to brute-force attacks, 1024-bit DSA is about like 80-bit symmetric (which turns out to be the known limit to 3DES), 2048-bit RSA is about like 112-bit symmetric (the design strength of 3DES), 521-bit ECDSA is about like 256-bit symmetric, and 256-bit ED25519 is about like 128-bit symmetric.
+1024-bit DSA is no longer used — its security at best was about like 80-bit symmetric (which turns out to be the known limit to 3DES), and it's far worse with typical random number generators.
+According to a NIST and NSA report on the key lengths in bits for approximately equal resistance to brute-force attacks, 2048-bit RSA is about like 112-bit symmetric (the design strength of 3DES), 521-bit ECDSA is about like 256-bit symmetric, and 256-bit ED25519 is about like 128-bit symmetric.

 3: Steal my laptop and do a brute-force search for my